Lexus IS saloon - MPG, running costs & CO2 (2013-2020)

 Lexus says the IS 300h's combination of a four-cylinder petrol engine and an electric motor return up to 67.2mpg, but in our experience this is hard to achieve in real-world driving – more so than some diesel rivals, such as the BMW 320d.
 However, CO2 emissions of 97g/km mean company-car drivers’ Benefit-in-Kind (BiK) tax liability will be low.

-Depending on which trim levels and wheels you go for, CO2 emissions range from 97 to 99g/km, but the 18% BiK tax bracket remains unchanged.
-Under the current road tax system, the hybrid IS attracts an annual bill of £130.
-Top-spec cars costing over £40,000 will incur an additional £310 road tax surcharge in years two to six, bringing it up to £430 during that period.
+Depending on which trim levels and wheels you go for, CO2 emissions range from 97 to 99g/km, but the BiK tax bracket remains unchanged.
+Under the current road tax system, the hybrid IS attracts a slightly lower annual bill than petrol or diesel models.
+Top-spec cars costing over £40,000 will incur an additional road tax surcharge in years two to six, making it rather costly during that period.

 Executive cars tend to be fairly expensive to insure, and the IS 300h’s group 28-30 rankings (out of 50) mean premiums will be pretty pricey.
-In fairness though, the BMW 3 Series gets similar ratings unless you choose the entry-level 318i or 316d, both of which are significantly down on power compared to the IS 300h.
+In fairness though, the BMW 3 Series gets similar ratings unless you choose the entry-level BMW 3 Series.

 Although Lexus is the luxury division of mainstream manufacturer Toyota, it doesn’t offer its parent company’s five-year/100,000-mile warranty.
 Instead, the IS will be covered for three years or 60,000 miles - although the hybrid components and battery of the IS 300h are covered for five-years or 100,000 miles.
 You also get a three-year paintwork and surface rust warranty and a 12-year anti-corrosion warranty for the bodywork.